-The risks described in Part I, Item 1A, Risk Factors, in our Annual report on Form 10-K for the year ended December 31, 2018, could materially and adversely affect our business, financial condition and results of operations.
+The risks described in Part I, Item 1A, Risk Factors, in our Annual report on Form 10-K for the year ended December 31, 2018 and the following risk factors, could materially and adversely affect our business, financial condition and results of operations.
 These risk factors do not identify all of the risks that we face.
 Our business, financial condition and results of operations could also be affected by factors that are not presently known to us or that we currently consider to be immaterial.
-There have been no material changes to the "Risk Factors" section included in our Annual Report on Form 10-K for the year ended December 31, 2018.